sfomuseum/go-edtf-wasm/README.md

 ## Important

-This is work in progress and not ready for general use yet.
+This is work in progress.

 ## Building go-edtf-wasm